-To set the prescription setting:
+To set the Prescription Setting:

-On the Clinician's Settings screen, touch Ventilation Settings.
+On the Clinician's Setting screen, touch Ventilation Settings.

-- On the Ventilation Settings screen, touch the box beside the setting you want to change. - Touch the Up arrow to increase the value in the box or the Down arrow to decrease it.
-Pressing and holding an arrow button will continue to increase or decrease the value. - Repeat steps 2 and 3 for each setting you want to change, and then touch OK. - In the message asking if the settings are OK, touch CONFIRM.
+- 2. On the Ventilation Settings screen, touch the box beside the setting you want to change. - Touch the Up arrow to increase the value in the box or the Down arrow to decrease it.
+Pressing and holding an arrow button will continue to increase or decrease the value. - 4.
+Repeat steps 2 and 3 for each setting you want to change, and then press OK. - 5.
+In the message asking if the settings are OK, touch CONFIRM.

 NOTE: An "Incompatible Settings" message appears when the PEEP or Volume setting is incompatible to maintain clinical settings.
 Touch OK and then re-evaluate and readjust the Volume, PEEP, or I-Time setting in the Ventilation Settings screen.
-For more information, see ""Incompatible Settings" Message" on page 65.
+For more information, see ""Incompatible Settings" Message" on page 68.